Tkachenko-School/awesome-js-essentials/courses/part2/article9.md

 arr.reduce(callback_function,starting_value) // output 15
 ```

 The code is pretty much self explanatory.
-So i will skip the explanation part of the above code.
-But  if you still feel something is missing or wrong , do ping me on twitter.

 ## Promises, Async Functions and Chaining

 We make Promise to people to complete a task.
 Right !!
 Same thing happens in Javascript.
 Javascript promise to complete/execute a function successfully but sometimes it does and sometimes it does not ie. It  fails !!

 So, a promise in JavaScript is  basically an object for a given task that takes 1 callback function (generally an asynchronous function like `fetch()`or other networking etc …) as an argument with a **resolve** and **reject** parameters.

 Chaining is used to make use of this response object and execute it in the chain of sequences once, it is being fetched from an async function.